bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 They work similarly as if they were in templates implemented in concise syntax.

-#### Templates' nesting
+#### Templates nesting

 If there are few templates using the same subpredicates, they can be written down as a nested structure to reduce code duplication.

 Curly braces are used to indicate nesting in a concise syntax.
-They begin after predicate's common part.
+They begin after predicate common part.
 Inside there is a block of code that contains different predicates parts and corresponding template bodies.

 ```
 subpredicate1 {